RobTillaart/MS5837/README.md

 Instead it uses float math.
 This choice reduces footprint on e.g. AVR and increases the math performance.
 This will however have an effect on the accuracy of the results, although these are expected relative small.
-(TODO investigate)

 The library is not tested with hardware yet.